Empire-Strikes-Back/Flula/readme.txt

 - we have no logos, our names - a word - define us

+no namespace prefix

+- we have no namespace prefix, our names - a word - define us

 no docs

 - we say no to docs